AID: Attention Interpolation of Text-to-Image Diffusion: Related Work

-Interpolation within the latent spaces of generative models, such as Generative Adversarial Networks (GANs)\cite{goodfellow2014generative} and Variational Auto Encoders (VAEs)\cite{kingma2013auto}, has been studied extensively~\cite{struski2019realism, khodadadeh2020unsupervised, tran2020efficient}.
-Recent advancements have extended this exploration to the latent spaces of diffusion models, enabling more realistic interpolations between real-world images~\cite{samuel2024norm, kondo2024font}.
-Works to date, however, are limited to a single condition, and there is a lack of research focused on interpolation under varying conditions.
-Wang et al.~\cite{wang2023interpolating} explored linear interpolation within text embeddings for the usage to interpolate real-world images, yet this approach often results in images of diminished fidelity and smoothness.
-This gap in research underscores the need for further exploration of conditional interpolation within generative models, potentially expanding their applicability across various domains.
+\textbf{Interpolation in Image Generative Models}.
+Interpolation within the latent spaces of models such as GANs~\cite{goodfellow2014generative} and VAEs~\cite{kingma2013auto} has been studied extensively~\cite{struski2019realism, khodadadeh2020unsupervised, tran2020efficient}.
+More recently, explorations of diffusion model latent spaces allow realistic interpolations between real-world images~\cite{samuel2024norm, kondo2024font}.
+Works to date, however, are limited to a single condition, and there is a lack of research focused on interpolation under varying conditions. \citeauthor{wang2023interpolating} explored linear interpolation within text embedding to interpolate real-world images; however, this approach yields image sequence with diminished fidelity and smoothness.
+This gap underscores the need for further exploration of conditional interpolation in generative models.